ComputationalIntelligenceGroup/ggmsim/README.md

 	```
 Both the simulation and time experiment are computationally intensive.

-## Instructions for reproducing the Kramer experiment
+## Instructions for reproducing the Kramer learning experiment
 - R packages required: `GeneNet`, `parcor`, `gmat`, `MASS` and `reshape2`
 - The instructions bellow are for the most dense scenario in Kramer et al.
   (2009).
 For different sparsity scenarios, simply change `0.25` below to the